tailscale/active-directory-sites-subnets/README.md

 New-ADReplicationSubnet -Name 'fd7a:115c:a1e0:ab12:4843:cd96:6264:6568/128' -Location 'Tailscale' -Site LHR-DC
 ```

-Note that the tool makes no changes in the configuration of Active Directory, and
+Note that the tool makes no immediate changes in the configuration of Active Directory,
-indeed has no permissions to do so.
+and indeed has no permissions to do so.
 It just outputs PowerShell commands to be
 examined and run by a Domain Admin.

 | Name | Site | Location | Type | Description